New restaurants in April 2020

 Apollo Coffee Bar is not a halal-certified eatery.

-Looking for halal spots for lunch in the CBD might not be the easiest task, but Asyraf’s Halal Corner checks off all the boxes.
-Just a five-minute walk away from Tanjong Pagar MRT Station, this cafe serves Western food and local delights such as prata and mee goreng.
+Looking for halal spots for lunch might not be the easiest task, but The Halal Corner checks off all the boxes.
+Located in Bedok, this cafe serves Western food and local delights such as prata and mee goreng.
 They are all priced under $7, making it a great place to visit before payday arrives.

 We recommend trying the sauce-drenched Carbonara Beef Steak Mr John ($6), which is actually a roti john stuffed with cheesy pasta.
 If Western-fusion food is your kind of thing, try their Cheesy Beef Steak Pasta ($6.50) which comes with cheese-coated morsels of beef atop a bed of herby pasta.